LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-026-t95-drs-on-site/index.md

 author: 51
 banner: []
 description: >-
-  Rising talent T95 and veteran MC DRS cross paths and release dark roller &quot;On Site&quot; over on Overview Music.
+  Rising talent T95 and veteran MC DRS cross paths and release dark roller "On Site" over on Overview Music.
 T95 is an up and coming producer from Surrey, previously part of the duo Xyphon.
 This is his debut solo release featuring veteran Mancunian wordsmith DRS.
-Despite that, it&#39;s not actually the first time they&#39;ve linked [...]Read More...
+Despite that, it's not actually the first time they've linked [...]Read More...
 published: true
 tags: feature
 featured: false